KeyboardKit/website/pages/pricing.md

 {% include funnel-links.html active="pricing" %}

-These standard tiers are aimed at indie developers, startups and small businesses.
-For companies and organizations with more than $1M USD in annual proceeds, [reach out for an enterprise plan](mailto:{{site.email}}?subject=KeyboardKit%20Pro%20License).
+The tiers below are aimed at indies and small businesses.
+[Reach out for a custom plan](mailto:{{site.email}}?subject=KeyboardKit%20Pro%20License) if you're an enterprise, have $10M+ in annual revenue, or if the app makes more than $1M in annual proceeds.

 &nbsp;